brenobaise/serverless-booking-system/README.md

     - get booking by id
     - delete booking by id
     - post new service
-    - post new booking, dependant on a service id
+    - post new booking, dependant on a service
+    - NextJS Auth login added